divonlan/genozip/docs/match-chrom.rst

 Matching contig names of the file to those in the reference file
 ================================================================

-The unfortunate reality of the bioinformatics world is that contigs may appear with different names in different reference files, causing a problems in analysis pipelines.
+The unfortunate reality of the bioinformatics world is that contigs may appear with different names in different reference files, causing problems in analysis pipelines.

 Examples: